AaronC81/delta-pico/README.md

 There is one error with the first hardware revision; a missing trace in the button matrix, between the down arrow button and diode D8.
 This can be easily fixed with a small piece of wire:

+![A small piece of wire between the down arrow button and diode D8.](img/wire-fix.png)